sharzy720/Linked-list/singly linked list/README.md

 ---
 ## To Use
-Create a new Linked list object and use insertEnd() to add all needed data to the Linked List
+Create a new LinkedList object and use insertEnd() to add all needed data to the Linked List

 ## To Compile
 On the commandline enter